erhanbilir/ESP32-CAN2BT-OBD-Dashboard/README.md

 OBD-II to CAN Adapter

-Android Phone (for Bluetooth display)
+Desktop or Laptop device (for Bluetooth display)

 (Optional) External power supply for automotive testing